JoinCODED/WS-Flutter-M9-CRUD-With-API/05_Deleteing_data/01_deleting_data.md

-I know you are exhausted, this is the last one, and the easiest.
+I know you are exhausted, but this is the last one, and the easiest.

-Let's take a look at our endpoint:
+The URL below is the endpoint for deleting a book:

 ```
 Delete, https://coded-books-api-crud.herokuapp.com/books/{bookId}
 ```

-What we only need, is the `id` of the book we wanna delete.
+**Note:** The delete method requires the id of the book we want to remove, and it does not require any additional data like the post and update methods.

-So in your `dio` file, create a method that returns future void and takes `int` `id` as an argument:
+1. In the `dio` file, create a future void method that takes `int id` as an argument:

 ```dart
   Future<void> deleteBook({required int bookId}) async {